Plan your Business Exit

 - Who will be taking over, or will you sell the business?
 Have you considered the importance of family involvement in leadership and ownership of the company?
 If family is involved in leadership, have you thought through how to fairly deal with your family who are active and those that aren’t active in the business?

 - Is selling your business to a successor (like a capable employee or employees) the best way to maximize the proceeds from selling your business?
 Do you have a successor in mind for your business?
 Is the successor competent, honest and trustworthy?
 Is your successor someone who would want to own your business?
-Is the successor ready to succeed you – does he / she have the qualifications needed?
+Is the successor ready to succeed you – do they have the qualifications needed?
 Is there an incentive plan for your successor with effective non-compete clauses?
 Have you developed a training plan for your successor?
 Have you put in place a Buy-Sell or Shareholder’s Agreement with the successor?
 Is the agreement secured with resources or funded by insurance to guarantee cash will be available to be paid to you or your family on your planned or unplanned departure?

 - Are you currently using techniques to reduce or eliminate income tax and estate tax?